DerekZiemba/yarn-V2-workspaces-simple-monorepo/README.md

 Disqualified because script commands cannot be run on all workspaces at once.

 ### Setup
+#### Automated
+The automated way also flattens the node_modules hierarchy and installs basic global dependencies like `yarn` itself.
+1. Run `node build/yarn-install-flat`.
+   * This script automates `yarn install --flat --check-files --no-progress --non-interactive --ignore-optional`
+     because yarn is buggy and the `--non-interactive` flag doesn't actually work.
+    * So buggy in fact, that `--ignore-optional` is also ignored.
+Be sure to remove `fsevents` from `package.json/resolutions` after running.
+      If fsevents was there, you'll need to run the manual steps afterwards.
+   * Automatically chooses latest package to use for you.
+If you were to manually choose, it would take you forever.

+#### Manual
 1. Install Yarn https://classic.yarnpkg.com/en/docs/install/#windows-stable
 1. Make sure target repo is laid out similar to this repo, then simply run `yarn`